 The Sanders School believes strongly in student voice and allowing young people to form and express their opinion.
 This is encouraged through a variety of student leadership roles in the school.

 Prefects are elected from year 11 each year.
-Amongst the prefect body will be a Head Boy and Head Girl, Deputy Head Boy and Girl, Sports captains and other assigned roles which students take ownership of and carry out specific roles.
+Amongst the prefect body will be a Student President and three Vice Presidents, Sports captains and other assigned roles which students take ownership of and carry out specific roles.
 In addition there are subject ambassadors that promote the learning and development of certain curriculum areas in the school.

 The school also has a school council run by students which has sub groups looking at different aspects of school life.
-These include the Environment, Social, Moral Spiritual and Cultural development, the Community and Action Researchers.
+These committees include Teaching and Learning, Behaviour and Rewards and Charity and Community.
 Each of these groups help to develop the curriculum and other aspects of school life contributing to assemblies, raising monies for charity and looking at how best learning and progress takes place in the classroom.

 Students are also lead ambassadors for work in primary schools and will demonstrate their skills with younger students through the Junior Sports Leadership programme and other events such as the Havering Primary Forum, a collection of school councils from primary schools, and leading in assemblies and workshops carried out throughout the year.